chloejones9464/loop-and-thread/README.md

 - Voila!
 You can hit the Open app and there's your shiny new site in all it's glory.

 ## Credits
-List of used resources for your website (text, images, snippets of code, projects....)
   - Code & Text Content
+  I used most of these websites for help on several things!!
    - Crispy forms
    - Django GitHub docs
    - Pixelied - PNG to WEBP Converter